shreyksinha/cordova-plugin-migrate-localstorage/README.md

-# Migrate LocalStorage from UIWebview to ionic webview
+# Migrate LocalStorage from UIWebview to Ionic WKWebView

 This plugin can be used in conjunction with [cordova-plugin-ionic-webview](https://github.com/ionic-team/cordova-plugin-ionic-webview)